 The Sloan-Swartz Center for Theoretical Neurobiology at Brandeis University is devoted to training predoctoral students and postdoctoral researchers with strong analytic and computational backgrounds to apply these skills to neuroscience.

-The Program Director, Eve Marder, is joined by a core faculty consisting of Don Katz, Paul Miller and József Fiser.
+The core faculty consist of Eve Marder, Don Katz, Stephen Van Hooser, Shantanu Jadhav and Paul Miller (Director).
 All members share an abiding commitment to combining experimental and theoretical approaches to the study of the brain and its functions.

 Within our research program we use theory for four basic purposes: